Find Trade Colleges

 222 Yearly Graduations

 The 4th most popular school in the country for health and wellness majors who are seeking their bachelor's degree is University of Houston.
 Roughly 47,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-The health and wellness program at University of Houston awarded 222 bachelor's degrees during the 2020-2021 school year.
-About 79% of this group were women, and 82% were students from an underrepresented racial-ethnic group.
+For the 2021-2022 academic year, 222 bachelor's degrees were handed out to health and wellness majors at UH.
+About 82% of this group were women, and 85% were students from an underrepresented racial-ethnic group.

 #5